apex13579/Blog/Certifications-and-education.md

     * [ ] Boson
     * [ ] Try hack me
     * [ ] Jason Dions Training and practice (udemy)
+    * [ ] In my area there is a university that offers a course.
   * [ ] Free
     * [ ] Professor messer
     * [ ] Exam compass